propelorm/propelorm.github.com/documentation/cookbook/symfony2/working-with-symfony2.markdown

 ## The Fixtures ##

-Fixtures are data you usually write to populate your database during the development, or static content like menus, labels, ... you need by default in your database in production.
+Fixtures are data you usually write to populate your database during the development, or static content like menus, labels, etc. you need by default in your production database.

 ### Loading Fixtures ###